v3rlly/brute-force-opencart-documentation/README.md

 We need to create our own script that will search the hash string in the correct form.
 And what would be the correct way?

-SE CHECARMOS O ARQUIVO PHP QUE FAZ A AUTENTICAÇÃO DO ADMIN NO OPENCART `\opencart\system\library\user.php`
+IF WE CHECK THE PHP FILE THAT MAKES ADMIN AUTHENTICATION ON THE OPENCART `\opencart\system\library\user.php`

 WE FIND THE FOLLOWING CODE: